 Examples: actONE Insurance

 - Short Term Theatrical Insurance: is an option for a one-off production that is less costly than annual insurance.
 More relevant for a collective that may not be doing anything within the year.
-If there may be more that one production, it might make more sense to do annual insurance.
+If there may be more than one production, it might make more sense to do annual insurance.

 Examples: SOLO Insurance